panacanadianpeep/time-tracker/README.md

 # time-tracker
-A productivity tool using RescueTime
+A productivity tool using RescueTime and other tools